populse/populse_mia/docs/source/documentation/pipeline_manager.rst

      :scale: 100 %

      The controller in V1 (left) and V2 (right) mode

 How to use the node controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This part is based on the Double_smooth.py file created in :ref:`pipeline-editor-label`.

-* When you have clicked on a pipeline global inputs/outputs node (blue node) it is possible to filter each input plug to set documents directly from the database.
+* When we have clicked on a pipeline global inputs/outputs node (blue node) it is possible to filter each input plug to set documents directly from the database.
 For that, click on the "Filter" push button.

 .. image:: ../images/node_controller_2.png
    :align: center